-In the original proprietary Touchstone® specification, several restrictions existed that may not apply across implementations:
+In the original proprietary Touchstone® specification, several restrictions existed that may not apply across implementations and do not apply to Version 1.0 or 2.0 files:

 - The dB/angle form was not allowed for G-, H-, Y- and Z-parameters.
-Only magnitude/angle and real/imaginary pairs were permitted for non-S-parameter data - Y- and Z-parameters were not allowed for 3-port networks or larger. - The total number of ports that could be represented in any Touchstone® file was 99.
+Only magnitude/angle and real/imaginary pairs were permitted for non-S-parameter data. - Y- and Z-parameters were not allowed for 3-port networks or larger. - The total number of ports that could be represented in any Touchstone® file was 99.

-These restrictions have been removed in Version 2.0.
-Further, network parameters for G-, H-, Y- and Z-parameters in the original proprietary Touchstone® were considered normalized by the reference impedance in the option line.
+Further, network parameters for G-, H-, Y- and Z-parameters in the original proprietary Touchstone® and Version 1.0 were considered normalized by the reference impedance in the option line.
 Normalization has been removed in Version 2.0 files.